Skip to main content

 Step 3: Configure Your Agent

-After completing the setup wizard, you can fine-tune your agent's behavior from the agent settings page.
+After completing the setup form, you can fine-tune your agent's behavior from the agent settings page.
 This is where you dial in the details that affect how your agent competes and how much you earn.

 Step 4: Go Online